timriffe/LifeIneqDecomp/README.md

 This package provides a function to decompose a lifespan inequality index into additive components of between-group inequality and within-group inequality.
 Presently implemented for Theil's index, e-edagger, variance, mean log deviation, and the Gini coeficient.

 For each index, the decomposition is of the form T = W + B, where T is the total lifespan inequality, W is the lifespan inequality within groups, and B is the inequality between groups.
+For all measures, W is a weighted average of T calculated for each group, T_k, while B is a weighted average of each groups deviation from the population average lifespan or a closely related statistic.